 The stupa is destined to be built on the sacred piece of land (mandala) in Borobudur vicinity to complete what was there during the 8th century era where Vajrayana Buddhism was the main practice of Buddhism.
 Candi Borobudur was constructed between 750 and 825 CE, the peak of the Sailendra dynasty in central Java, when it was under the influence of the Srivijayan Empire.
 The construction has been estimated to have taken 75 years and been completed during the reign of Samaratungga in 825.

 It was around the same era when Padmasambhava brought Buddhism to the land of Tibet and established the Vajrayana Buddhism along with Santarasikta and Vimalamitra.
 Santarasikta was indeed highly regarded Bengal Buddhist scholar from Nalanda, an important place where the Syailendra dynasty had a strong connection to its Buddhism Vajrayana root.

-The stupa will stand 88 feet high (26 meter) symbolizing the primordial Adi Buddha, and Padmadsambava with his 25 main disciples.
+The stupa will stand 68 feet high (21 meter) symbolizing the 21 Taras.
 The shape of the stupa will resemble to the Boudhanath stupa.